Bloomberg Aptitude Test or BAT

-Another unique advantage afforded by BAT is that people from non-financial backgrounds who might not find finance an interesting field, not feel confident enough, or do not know how to begin working on necessary skills or look for opportunities can sit for the BAT exam and answer these questions for themselves.
-They would not only be able to assess their skills and capabilities in specific areas of finance but could also be approached by potential employers with some attractive opportunities.
-Some such employer-employee matches have been facilitated through BAT, which might not have been possible otherwise.
+The other unique advantage afforded by BAT is that people from non-financial backgrounds who might not find finance an interesting field, do not feel confident, or are not aware of how to begin working on necessary skills or look for opportunities can appear for the BAT exam and answer these questions.
+As a result, they will assess their skills and capabilities in specific areas of finance.
+Potential employers could also approach them with some attractive opportunities.
+Some such employer-employee matches have been facilitated through BAT; otherwise, this might not have been possible.

-Top scorers could also be invited to the Bloomberg Summer Intern Challenge, which features international panels and offers interesting networking opportunities for participants.
-Many past participants recommend taking the test simply to find out whether one has what it takes to be in finance and for the kind of career opportunities it might afford in terms of internships and entry-level positions with investment banks, hedge funds, or insurance companies.
+Top scorers can also be invited to the Bloomberg Summer Intern Challenge which features international panels and offers interesting networking opportunities for participants.
+In addition, many past participants recommend taking the test to examine finance and the kind of career opportunities it might afford in terms of internships and entry-level positions with investment banks, hedge funds, or insurance companies.